-- 1. To ensure the best chances of securing a position, contact faculty prior to Block 4. - 2.
-By Block 5, commit to a research project/advisor.
-Talk with advisor about securing summer stipend funding. - 3.
-In Block 6, start thinking about summer housing.
-Discuss the option of enrolling in GS198. - 4.
-In Blocks 7 & 8, ensure you've secured summer housing.
-Discuss the start date with your advisor.
-Ask about any background reading required to get the project started.
+- To ensure the best chances of securing a position, contact faculty prior to Block 4. - By Block 5, commit to a research project/advisor.
+Talk with advisor about securing summer stipend funding. - In Block 6, start thinking about summer housing.
+Discuss the option of enrolling in GS198. - In Blocks 7 & 8, ensure you have secured summer housing.
+Discuss the start date with your advisor and any relevant, required background reading.

-2018 Summer Research Highlights Bowman Lab:
+2023 Summer Research Highlights: